Sdraugel/TSD/README.md

 ## Installation

 * Download and install Python
   * You may need to install the Python graphics package
+* For more detailed information see https://github.com/Sdraugel/TSD/blob/master/Documentation/TSDSRSDocument.docx

 ## Usage